supersanta183/PicoPublish_Full/README.md

 ```

 ## Step 2 start frontend
-The frontend is made with nextjs and can be started by running the following commands in a new terminal:
+The frontend is made with nextjs and can be started by running the following commands in a new terminal in the root folder:

 ```sh
 cd PicoPublish_Frontend